 Once un-commented, you need to restart the SSH service to apply the changes:

-Now that we have our target configured to allow SSH forwarding, we simply need to re-route things through a port we know is not blocked.
+Now that we have our target configured to allow SSH forwarding, we simply need to re-route things through an open port we know is not blocked.
 Let’s use a very uncommonly blocked port like 3300:

 So now we have done this, all traffic that comes to port 25 will automatically sent over to port 3300.
 From another computer or client we simply will connect to this server to its port 3300 and we will then be able to interact with it as it was SMTP server without any firewall restrictions to its 25 port, basically we simply re-routed its port 25 traffic to another (non blocked) one to be able to access it.